srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

         network_transport: "L2"
         domainNumber: "24"

-For more information on the configuration of the values.yaml file of the linuxptp helm chart please refer to its readme (https://github.com/srsran/srsRAN_Project_helm/tree/main/charts/linuxptp).
-An example of the linuxptp values.yaml file can be obtained here: https://raw.githubusercontent.com/srsran/srsRAN_Project_helm/main/charts/linuxptp/values.yaml.
+For more information on the configuration of the values.yaml file of the linuxptp Helm chart please refer to its readme `readme <https://github.com/srsran/srsRAN_Project_helm/tree/main/charts/linuxptp/>`_.
+An example of the linuxptp values.yaml file can be obtained `here <https://raw.githubusercontent.com/srsran/srsRAN_Project_helm/main/charts/linuxptp/values.yaml>`_.
 The deployment of the PTP components can be done using the following command:

 .. code-block:: bash